 Several men in the Bible bear the name Benaiah, but one stands out from the rest.
-Benaiah, son of the chief priest Jehoiada, was one of David’s “mighty men”—his toughest military troop.
+Benaiah, son of Jehoiada, was one of David’s “mighty men”—his toughest military troop.
 The Bible describes Benaiah as a fearless warrior noted for his heroic exploits.
 This Benaiah is the brilliant fighter who famously “went down into a pit on a snowy day and killed a lion” (1 Chronicles 11:22).

 Benaiah was from the southern Judean city of Kabzeel.
 Before David became king, Benaiah was making a name for himself through numerous daring military achievements: “He struck down Moab’s two mightiest warriors.
 He also went down into a pit on a snowy day and killed a lion.
 And he struck down a huge Egyptian.
 Although the Egyptian had a spear in his hand, Benaiah went against him with a club.
 He snatched the spear from the Egyptian’s hand and killed him with his own spear.
 Such were the exploits of Benaiah son of Jehoiada; he too was as famous as the three mighty warriors” (2 Samuel 23:20–22).

 When David fled from King Saul, he placed Benaiah in command of “the thirty” (1 Chronicles 27:6), a select group of warriors second only to “the three” of highest rank and bravery.
 Later, when Joab was made commander-in-chief, Benaiah was appointed to a high place in David’s armed forces as commander of the Cherethites and Pelethites, an elite mercenary company in David’s bodyguard from Crete and Philistia (2 Samuel 8:18; 20:23; 23:23; 1 Chronicles 18:17).